KostasValeckas/BarchelorThesisFiles/PypeIt/AT2017gfo/TelluricCorrection/readme.md

-### This directory contains the files used to apply the telluric corrections to the NIR and VIS modes, together with the resulting corrected spectra obtained.
+### This directory contains the files used to apply the telluric corrections to the NIR and VIS co-added spectra, together with the resulting corrected spectra obtained.